Nowhere to Hide (1987 film): Plot

 Barbara gets out of the pile of logs and finds Ben dead and Johnny kidnapped.
 She takes Ben's old truck and goes to the bar where Rob's squad-mates are.
-She shows them the faulty C-ring and informs them about the motive behind Rob's death and Howard's deceit.
+She shows them the broken C-ring and informs them about the motive behind Rob's death and Howard's deceit.

 Barbara goes to the abandoned warehouse where General Howard, the manufacturing company bigwigs William Devlin (Garrick Hogan) and Nick Thomas (Andrew Johnston) and their men are, handing them the C-ring part in exchange for Johnny.
-When Howard asks who else knew about the conspiracy, Barbara shows the corrupt general a wire she had on her, meaning Rob's squad heard about his involvement in Rob's death, and delivering the helicopters with the faulty C-ring.
-Rob's squadron surrounds the warehouse, but General Howard makes his getaway, while running over Devlin, killing him as Rob's squad detained everyone else.
-Barbara, a skilled helicopter pilot, pursues Howard on her own, as one of Rob's men stays with Johnny.
-She follows General Howard to the cliff-side dirt road, and shoots downs his car with a missile, killing General Howard and avenging the deaths of Rob and Ben.
+When Howard asks who else knew about the conspiracy, Barbara shows the corrupt general a wire she was wearing, meaning Rob's squad heard about his involvement in Rob's death, and delivering the helicopters with the faulty C-ring.
+Rob's squadron surrounds the warehouse, but General Howard gets into a car and makes his getaway---while running over Devlin as he drives, killing him while Rob's squad detains everyone else.
+Barbara, a skilled helicopter pilot, jumps into a helicopter and pursues Howard on her own, as one of Rob's men stays with Johnny.
+She follows General Howard to a quarry where he drives onto a cliff-side dirt road.
+Barbara machine guns the car, causing it to fly off the cliff.
+As the car is soaring over the cliff, she shoots a missile into the car resulting in a spectacular explosion and crash---thereby killing General Howard and avenging the deaths of Rob and Ben.

-Barbara and Johnny clear out Ben's cabin, and take Ben's surviving doberman with them as they head home.
+Barbara and Johnny clear out Ben's cabin, and take Ben's surviving Doberman with them as they head home.